 Regardless of the company, the interviewers will for sure pay attention to your attire and way of presenting yourself.
 Therefore, it is always better to err on the side of being more formal than more casual.

 Your Interview Shows Your Brand

 Companies will assume that you are going to show the best “you” if you really want to work for them.
+And the world of recruiting is competitive and not easy to make a second impression in.
 So if you are sloppy or seem to not care, they will automatically associate this with you yourself.
 Do you really want the interviewer to be distracted or thinking about this when you are trying to showcase your skills and good attitude?
 Even if your outfit itself might not make or break the interview result, its important to put everything you can to give the impression and beat out your competition.

 What Does the Science Say?

 In hiring interviewer’s brains, there will always be a wiring that subconsciously wants to limit risk, and bring on people who are both trustworthy and professional.
 This in fact is influenced based on past experience and probability.
 While there are exceptions, in general people who are more detail oriented, organized and clean tend to give a better impression and produce better results.
 The hiring manager also wants to be proud of you in the company of other team-members, and having someone that knows how to be professional will ease some of the worry in this way.